paepckehh/asn2pf/README.md

 # TODO:
 - split and migrate prefix and asn table sources from all original authoritative creator sources (arin, ...)
-- use the asn radix tree package also for serialized/compresses/storage/publish
+- use the asn radix tree package also for serialized/compresses/storage/published intermeds